 - skin rash

 Heart failure can occur or get worse in people who use TNF blockers, including SIMPONI ARIA®.
+If you develop new or worsening heart failure with SIMPONI ARIA®, you may need treatment in a hospital, and it may result in death.
 Your doctor will closely monitor you if you have heart failure.
 Tell your doctor right away if you get new or worsening symptoms of heart failure like shortness of breath, swelling of your lower legs or feet, or sudden weight gain.

 Rarely, people using TNF blockers, including SIMPONI ARIA®, can have nervous system problems such as multiple sclerosis or Guillain-Barré syndrome.
 Tell your doctor right away if you have symptoms like vision changes, weakness in your arms or legs, or numbness or tingling in any part of your body.